craigdennis/new-craig-dennis/content/blog/What-I-Learnt-Making-A-Guess-The-Number-Game/index.md

 Put that all together and you have yourself a guess the number game.
 You can find the full working game [here](https://mini-projectz.netlify.app/guess-my-number/index.html).

-If you want to keep up to date with more things that I am learning, helpful tips and motivation message follow me on [twitter](http://www.twitter.com/craig_dennis3).
+If you want to keep up to date with more things that I am learning, helpful tips and motivational messages follow me on [twitter](http://www.twitter.com/craig_dennis3).